chrissheppard41/Docker-Transmission-OpenVPN-Jackett-Sonarr-Radarr-nginx/README.md

 ## Introduction

-A simple network setup that has Jackett and Transmission route their traffic through openVPN while exposing Radarr (http://<localhost-ip>:7878), Sonarr (http://<localhost-ip>:8989) and nginx to your local network.
+A simple network setup that has Jackett and Transmission route their traffic through openVPN while exposing Radarr (http://<localhost-ip>:7878), Sonarr (http://<localhost-ip>:8989), Lidarr (http://<localhost-ip>:8686) and nginx to your local network.
 Nginx acts like a proxy for both Jackett (http://<localhost-ip>:8081) and Transmission (http://<localhost-ip>:8080).

 ## Install